co3moz/angular4-notes/README.md

 }
 ```

-You will see that Toyota item will normal but Ford item will red.
+You will see that Toyota item will looking normal but Ford item will be red.

 ### Input

 In this chapter our goal is making some property to accessible from outside.
 You may ask why we need this?
 We creating components that has own scope.
-For example we create "create new user" component and there is "user list" component too.
-So one components must affect to another one.
-We will dive into this.
+For example we create "create new user" component and  "user list" component.
+So one component must effect to another one.

 First lets do what we wanted.
-We create 2 components.
+We will create some components.

 ```bash
 ng new my-second-app